Back to Projects

 In addition, close work with the client was required in overseeing the contamination studies.
 As a result of the successful planning application, Expedition was invited to lead the structural engineering for the project.

-We are now working with several architects delivering the first phase of the project, adopting an integrated approach to deliver a 16,000m2 sustainable residential scheme.
+We have worked with several architects delivering the first two phases of the project, adopting an integrated approach to deliver a 16,000m2 sustainable residential scheme.
 For example, the coordination of the surface water drainage strategy within the design of the varied public spaces has contributed to the creation of a distinctive mixed-use neighbourhood for families.
 The resulting hierarchy of open spaces enhance the character of the development, which is shaped by its relationship to the site and its surroundings.

 Expedition has had to address complex phasing and programme issues on this particularly difficult contaminated site.